 Military variants complete state tests

-Russian defense press says the Eleron-3SV and larger Eleron-10SV completed state tests in 2012 and entered Russian ground-forces service.
+Russian defense and aviation press says the Eleron-3SV and larger Eleron-10SV completed state tests in 2012 and were accepted for supply to Russian ground forces.

 Eleron-3SV documented in Syria